aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/quick-start-in-jython/apply-license-in-jython/_index.md

 ﻿---
-title: Apply License in Jython – Aspose.Words for Java
+title: Apply License in Jython
+second_title: Aspose.Words for Java
 articleTitle: Apply License in Jython
 linktitle: Apply License in Jython
 description: "Jython: Apply License to Aspose.Words for Java."